acmcsufoss/advanced-git-activity/README.md

 3. There's a commit called 'wip', which isn't a very helpful message.
 Squash this commit into the one that comes after it.

+If you mess things up badly, use the **reflog** to recover!

+If you get lost, check out the slides!

-If you finish all of these and you think you're the first to do so, have us check and we will verify your work!
+**If you finish all of these and you think you're the first to do so, have us check and we will verify your work!**

 > The original README is preserved below, but it's not important.
 You do not
 > need to run the program for this workshop.

 ---
-# REPO'S ORIGINAL README BELOW
+### REPO'S ORIGINAL README BELOW (not important)
 simple C++ implementation of the doomsday algorithm.

 Building: